goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ---
-keywords: trailers, types of trailers, truckload shipping
+keywords: truckload shipping, what are the types of trailers, different types of trailers
 author: GoShip Admin
 title: What Are The Types of Trailers In Truckload Shipping?
 intro: >-